 The granola bars are a source of fat, with a small amount of saturated fat and no trans fat.
 Two bars contain 6 grams of total fat and 0.5 grams of saturated fat.
 Higher intakes of fat, saturated fat and trans fat are associated with higher rates of heart disease, according to the American Heart Association.

 According to the Dietary Guidelines for Americans 2010, you should limit total fat intake to 20 to 35 percent of calories, and you should limit saturated fat to less than 10 percent of calories.
 The guidelines recommend that you try to limit your intake of trans fat as much as possible.

 Carbs, Sugar and Fiber

 Two Nature Valley Oats 'n Honey granola bars contain 4 grams of protein.
-How much protein you need to eat each day depends on your age and gender.
-In general, adult women need 46 grams a day, while men should get 56 grams a day.
-The bars are not a significant source of protein, but most Americans get more than enough protein in their diet, according to the Centers for Disease Control and Prevention.
+How much protein you need to eat each day depends on your weight, age and activity level.
+In general, adults need between 46 and 56 grams a day, but that number will increase if you are active.
+The bars aren't a significant source of protein, but most Americans get more than enough protein in their diet.

 One serving of the Nature Valley Oats 'n Honey granola bars contains 160 milligrams of sodium.
 Getting too much sodium in your diet increases your risk of developing high blood pressure.
 For improved health, limit your daily intake to less than 2,300 milligrams a day.